 The right environment is key for two reasons: the first is mental readiness.
 I mentioned before that if I couldn’t write in my journal before leaving for work, I’d do it at my desk upon arrival.
 There is no doubt that the second environment was much less conducive to quality journaling.
 When at my desk I was already starting to think about work tasks, I was at risk of being interrupted by others coming into the office and I was very self-conscious of what I was doing.

 When at home, on the other hand, I had a quiet house to myself (the family still being asleep), which enabled me to contemplate the previous day without significant distraction.
-By sitting in the same place (on the sofa in the living room) each day, coming downstairs became a mental trigger to journal.
+By sitting in the same place (on the sofa in the living room) each day, coming downstairs became a mental trigger to the journal.

 Journal Your Journaling

-This may sound a bit meta, but I used [Lift](lift.do) to record my journlling habit.
+This may sound a bit meta, but I used Lift to record my journaling habit.
 This helped me to see how successful I was at doing my journaling habit, and helpfully prompted me when I started to lapse.
 I’ll be reinvigorating this approach as I try to resuscitate the habit that has slipped of late.

 Personal Observations on Journaling